HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

  </userInfo>
 ```

-In this example the attacker is defining the entity "example", assigning the value "Doe" to it and then reflecting it in the "lastName" element.
+In this example the attacker is defining the entity “example”, assigning the value “Doe” to it and then reflecting it in the “lastName” element.

 **Example of external entity**:

 ```XML
 <!--?xml version="1.0" ?-->
 <!DOCTYPE replace [<!ENTITY example SYSTEM "file:///etc/passwd"> ]>